New Zealand Ordnance staff at Mulheim, Germany, 1919

 • 8/2287 WO1 (Conductor) Edward Cullen Little.
 WO1 (Cdr) Little was a clerk with State Fire Insurance when he enlisted with the Wellington Infantry on 9 August 1914.
 Deploying to Samoa from 15 Aug 1915 to 22 March 1915.
 Re mustering into the Otago Regiment, he deployed to the Middle East on 17 April 1915.
 Wounded at Gallipoli and evacuated to Egypt, Little transferred to the NZAOC in Feb 1916.
 Little remained in the Middle East until March 1917, when he was transferred to France.
 Serving in France, Little was promoted to Warrant Officer Class 1 (Conductor) and transferred back to the Middle East for service with the NZ Mounted Rifle Brigade.
 Little was demobilised on 11 Nov 1919.

 • 66613 WO1 (Conductor) Charles Slattery.
-WO1 (Cdr) Slattery, a long-serving member of the New Zealand Forces since 1898, was a member of the New Zealand Permanent Staff and had spent most of the war filling Quartermaster Sergeants positions in New Zealand until drafted into the NZEF in late 1918.
+WO1 (Cdr) Slattery, a long-serving member of the New Zealand Forces since 1898, was a member of the New Zealand Permanent Staff and had spent most of the war filling Quartermaster sergeant positions in New Zealand until drafted into the NZEF in late 1918.
 After a short time in Sling camp and with the Wellington Regiment, he was transferred into the NZAOC as a WO (Cdr) on 6 Jan 1919.
 Becoming ill with influenza, Slattery was admitted to 44 Casualty Clearing Station on 16 Feb 1919, passing away on the 25th of February 1919, aged 39 years.

 • 6/3459 WO1 (Conductor) Clarence Adrian Seay, MSM.
 Initially a Sheep Farmer, Seay enlisted into the Canterbury Regiment in August 1915.
-Transferring into the NZAOC as a Temporary Sergeant on 11 Feb 1916, Attaining the rank of Warrant Officer Class 1 with the Appointment of Conductor on 22 Sept 1917.
+Transferring into the NZAOC as a Temporary Sergeant on 11 Feb 1916, Attaining the Warrant Officer Class 1 rank with the Appointment of Conductor on 22 Sept 1917.
 Becoming ill with influenza, Seay was admitted to 44 Casualty Clearing Station on 12 Feb 1919, passing away on the 20th of February 1919, aged 25 years.
 WO1 (Cdr) Seay was awarded the MSM on 3 June 1919.

 • 6/1147 WO1 (Conductor) Walter Gus Smiley.
 Initially a Motor Engineer, Smiley enlisted into the Canterbury Regiment in August 1914.
 Wounded at Gallipoli and evacuated to Malta and then England, Smiley returned to Gallipoli in December 1915, immediately transferring into the NZAOC on his return.
 Remaining with the NZAOC for the remainder of the war, Smiley attained the rank of Warrant Officer Class 1 with the Appointment of Conductor on 23 April 1917.
 Smiley was discharged From the NZEF on 28 April 1920.